RadeonOpenCompute/ROCm-ComputeABI-Doc/AMDGPU-ABI.md

 If buffer operations are used to access Kernarg segment, Kernarg address must be added.
 It is available in dispatch packet (kernarg_address field) or as Kernarg Segment Ptr SGPR.
 Alternatively, scalar loads can be used if the kernarg offset is uniform, as the kernarg segment is constant for the duration of the kernel dispatch execution.

+For GFX9, global segment can be accessed with new GLOBAL_* instructions.

 ## Scratch memory swizzling

 Scratch memory may be used for private/spill/stack segment.
 Hardware will interleave (swizzle) scratch accesses of each lane of a wavefront by interleave (swizzle) element size to ensure each work-item gets a distinct memory location.
 Interleave size must be 2, 4, 8 or 16.
 The value used must match the value that the runtime configures the GPU flat scratch (SH\_STATIC\_MEM\_CONFIG.ELEMENT\_SIZE).